Eleven Rules to Follow in Dashboard Design | Eleven Space

 9. Alerts and Notifications

+Incorporating alerts and notifications into dashboards is an effective strategy for keeping users apprised of significant data changes or updates.
 Options range from email and text notifications to visual cues directly on the dashboard, offering flexibility in how information is communicated.

 A report from McKinsey & Company highlights the efficacy of well-designed alerts in improving operational response times by up to 20%.
+This underscores the importance of timely and relevant notifications in enabling users to act swiftly on critical data insights.

 https://www.eleven-space.com/case-studies/toboro